-Any MAEd candidate who has never taken courses in the teaching of reading and introduction to special education will be required to do so as a part of this program.
+Any MAEd applicant whose previous coursework does not include a course in the teaching of reading and/or a course in the teaching of students with exceptionalities will be required to do so as part of this program.

-(Elective 0-6)
+C. Elective Courses (0-6 semester hours)